Fixed penalty notice: Penalty charge notices (parking and motoring offences)

-Other than parking, motoring offences can also be dealt with by the issue of FPNs by police, officers of the Vehicle and Operator Services Agency or local authority personnel.
+Other than parking, motoring offences can also be dealt with by the issue of FPNs by police, officers of the Driver and Vehicle Standards Agency or local authority personnel.
 A penalty notice issued by local authority parking attendants is a civil penalty backed with powers to obtain payment by civil action and is defined as a penalty charge notice (PCN), distinguishing it from other FPNs which are often backed with a power of criminal prosecution if the penalty is not paid; in the latter case the "fixed penalty" is sometimes designated as a "mitigated penalty" to indicate the avoidance of being prosecuted which it provides.

 If a PCN is paid within 14 days of the 28-day period, the charge is decreased by 50%.
 Appealing against or contesting a PCN requires going through a formal process: if lost, the 50% period pay could be extended.
-To appeal a PCN normally an informal appeal is made to the body that issued you the ticket, if not an appeal may be made to adjudicating bodies created according to the Traffic Management Act 2004, and finally this bodies decisions can be challenged by judicial review.
+To appeal a PCN normally an informal appeal is made to the body that issued the ticket, if not an appeal may be made to adjudicating bodies created according to the Traffic Management Act 2004, and finally this body's decisions can be challenged by judicial review.

-If the offer of immunity from prosecution is declined by declining an FPN, a government body may chooses to prosecute for the incident covered by the FPN.
+If the offer of immunity from prosecution is declined by declining an FPN, a government body may choose to prosecute for the incident covered by the FPN.

 PCNs should not be confused with parking charge notices, the latter, being issued by private landowners seeking to impose a charge for parking on private land.